-The year 2018 was a good year for NARM from a fiscal standpoint.
+The year 2019 was a good year for NARM from a fiscal standpoint.
 We ended the year with all expenses paid.
 The certification process has taken a lot of financial resources and continues to take more as we grow in numbers.

-Our total income for 2018 was \$504,872.52.
+Our total income for 2019 was \$580,281.
 NARM's main sources of income are from Test Sales and Applications.
 Applications income includes fees for processing applications, certifications, and recertification.
-Expenditures for 2018 were \$417,001.97 and include categories such as Applications staff, office expenses, contracts with our psychometrician and testing company and legal consultant, membership and fees for regulatory and credentialing organizations, and the many conferences NARM attends to promote the CPM credential.
+Expenditures for 2019 were \$458,793 and include categories such as Applications staff, office expenses, contracts with our psychometrician and testing company, and legal consultant, membership and fees for regulatory and credentialing organizations, and the many conferences NARM attends to promote the CPM credential.

 As the Treasurer for NARM, I believe meeting current expenses and planning for anticipated future expenses is the only fiscally responsible way to run our organization.
 We need to not only cover current costs, but we must think ahead to future projects, both mandated and innovative, and must therefore ensure that reserve funds are available for those projects.
 The Job Analysis is one such project, as is maintaining NARM's applications office with necessary equipment and staff.
-To remain state of the art in testing, we must continually invest in test development and accreditation.
-Other projects include continued work on Item Writing and Cut Score Workshops, and education, advocacy and participation in national and international midwifery initiatives.
+To remain state-of-the-art in testing, we must continually invest in test development and accreditation.
+Other projects include continued work on Item Writing and Cut Score Workshops, and education, advocacy, and participation in national and international midwifery initiatives.

-Our expenses are set to allow for an annual increase in net assets, so that NARM establishes a reserve fund for mandated large projects such as the job analysis and item writing and cut-score workshops.
-A few of our main expenses are: consultants who run our Applications Office and the testing company we work with, printing, postage, telephone, conference fees (going to conferences to promote CPMs and the Midwives Model of Care, education and advocacy initiatives), dues/membership in organizations such as the Institute for Credentialing Excellence (ICE), and Council on Licensure, Enforcement and Regulation (CLEAR), insurance, legal fees (to be sure we stay legally defensible), office expenses, and supplies.
+Our expenses are set to allow for an annual increase in net assets so NARM establishes a reserve fund for mandated large projects such as the job analysis and item writing and cut-score workshops.
+A few of our main expenses are: Consultants who run our Applications Office and the Testing Company we work with, Printing, Postage, Telephone, Conference Fees (going to conferences to promote CPMs and the Midwives Model of Care, education, and advocacy initiatives), Dues/Membership in organizations such as the Institute for Credentialing Excellence

+(ICE) and Council on Licensure, Enforcement and Regulation (CLEAR), Insurance, Legal Fees (to be sure we stay Legally Defensible), and Office Expenses and Supplies.